vikitaotiz/micro-reddit/README.md

 ## Getting Started

-- Ensure you have rails installed by running 'rails --version'.
+- Ensure you have rails installed by running 'rails -v'.
 Otherwise run 'gem install rails'
 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into
 - Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/vikitaotiz/micro-reddit.git`
 - After the clone, type in the command `cd micro-reddit` to access the app directory on the terminal
 - Then run 'bundle install' to install all the required dependencies
+- Then run 'npm install' to avoid this error 'Webpacker::Manifest::MissingEntryError in posts#index'
+- Run 'rails db:create db:migrate'
 - Run 'rails server' to spin up a development server
 - Once the server is up, open this link 'http://127.0.0.1:3000' on your browser

-- Incase you get this error 'Webpacker::Manifest::MissingEntryError in posts#index'
-- Run 'bundle exec rails webpacker:install'

 ## About the game